miller2590/databases/README.md

 # databases
-Learning to work with Postgres
+A small app I used to practice creating datbase connection pools with python.